lantanagroup/eCRTransforms/README.md

 * File to run: transforms/fhir2cda-r4/fhir2cda.xslt

 ### FHIR RR R2 to CDA RR R1
-(3rd ine line to be updated to FHIR RR R2.1 to CDA RR R2.1)
+(3rd in line to be updated to FHIR RR R2.1 to CDA RR R1.1)

 * Sample files to use: samples/fhir/RR-R2
      * File to run: transforms/fhir2cda-r4/fhir2cda.xslt